-The biggest challenge for the Dunlop engineers was to design a belt that had a much higher resistance to impact, ripping and tearing compared to conventional belting while at the same time maximising of production efficiency.
-"On demanding applications where ripping and tearing and impact is the biggest problem the key to solving the problem lies in the construction of the carcass.
-Because we had already developed the the hardest wearing and longest lasting rubber compounds it meant that our engineers and technicians could concentrate on the design of the carcass construction." explains Rob van Oijen, Dunlop's manager of application engineering in the Netherlands.
+The biggest challenge for the Dunlop engineers was to design a belt that had a much higher resistance to impact, ripping and tearing compared to conventional belting while at the same time maximizing production efficiency.
+"On demanding applications where ripping and tearing and impact are the biggest problem the key to solving the problem lies in the construction of the carcass.
+Because we had already developed the hardest wearing and longest lasting rubber compounds it meant that our engineers and technicians could concentrate on the design of the carcass construction," explains Rob van Oijen, Dunlop's manager of application engineering in the Netherlands.

-The answer was discovered in their Fenner Dunlop sister company's in-house fabric weaving facility in the USA who had developed an amazingly tough patented fabric.
+The answer was discovered in its Fenner Dunlop sister company's in-house fabric weaving facility in the USA, which had developed an amazingly tough patented fabric.
 The specially woven fabric uses crimped warp polyester yarns to provide high strength and low stretch.
-These combined with strong 'binder' and 'filler' yarns to create a superstrength 'breaker weft construction' that could be used to produce a single-ply belt carcass with exceptional strength and stability under load characteristics.
+These combined with strong 'binder' and 'filler' yarns created a super-strength 'breaker weft construction' that could be used to produce a single-ply belt carcass with exceptional strength and stability under load.

 Throughout its development, sections of belt carcass were repeatedly tested to destruction, including measuring the tear resistance according to the international EN ISO 505 standard.
-The tests revealed that the (Ultra X) fabric possessed more than 3 times greater longitudinal rip resistance, up to 5 times better tear resistance and a far superior resistance to impact compared to traditional 3-ply or even 4-ply belting.
+The tests revealed that the new fabric possessed more than three times greater longitudinal rip resistance, up to five times better tear resistance and a far superior resistance to impact compared to traditional three-ply or even four-ply belting.